Search the Health Library

-Q. Can you tell me about your program, including how many applicants will be accepted into your upcoming class?
+Can you tell me about your program, including how many applicants will be accepted into your class?

-A. The Johns Hopkins Hospital Department of Pharmacy residency program is a 12-month curriculum that provides residents with extensive training opportunities in acute care, ambulatory care, drug information and drug use policy development, as well as clinical services and practice management.
+The Johns Hopkins Hospital Department of Pharmacy residency program is a 12-month curriculum that provides residents with extensive training opportunities in acute care, ambulatory care, drug information and drug use policy development, as well as clinical services and practice management.
 Eight pharmacy practice applicants will be accepted into our program.
-We also offer specialty residency training in ambulatory care, emergency medicine, oncology, pediatrics, health system pharmacy administration, critical care, medication safety, pharmacotherapy, infectious diseases, cardiology, informatics, solid organ transplant and pain management.

-Q. What clinical and specialized service does your department offer?
+What role does a clinical pharmacist play at your institution (rounding, etc.)?
+What clinical and specialized services does your department offer?

 About Our Program